opennetworkinglab/sdfabric-utils/deep-insight/README.md

                         password (default: diadmin)
 ```

-## Auto-generate topology from ONOS and upload to DI
+## Auto-generate topology from ONOS and upload to DeepInsight

 If using TOST (Trellis+ONOS+Stratum+Tofino), you can use the subcommand
 `gen-topology` to automatically generate a topology file from a running ONOS instance.